epsi-rns/travis-hexo/README.md

-# Hexo Bulma Test Drive
+# Hexo Bulma Test Drive on Traivs

 An example of Hexo site using Bulma for personal learning purpose.